 420 also isn’t the date Bob Marley died.
 It’s not the number of a bill in the U.S. congress to legalize pot.
 It is, indeed, Hitler’s birthday, but we can assume he has nothing to do with weed appreciation.
 Hitler was not a laid-back dude.

-But the real story—or at the least the one that has stood both the tests of time and fact-checking—is that 420 all started in a high school in San Rafael, California during the early 70s by some stoner students.
+The real story—or at least the one that has stood both the tests of time and fact-checking—is that 420 all started in a high school in San Rafael, California during the early 70s by some stoner students.

 A group of teens who referred to themselves as Waldos, were known for smoking up near a wall on campus at 4:20 every day.
 “It got to the point where they could say ’420′ and it meant marijuana,” Brian says.
 It became a kind of code for the Waldos to use in front of parents or teachers.